MoeFwacky/Plex-Movie-Poster-Display/README.md

  - A functioning Plex Server
  - Web Server – I am running Apache, but nginx or whatever else you prefer will work just fine.
  - PHP – I am running version  5.6.30
+ - Other elements to read xml strings.
+For exact dependencies, see the install_dependencies.sh file.
  - Your X-Plex-Token. https://support.plex.tv/hc/en-us/articles/204059436-Finding-your-account-token-X-Plex-Token

 ## Features